-Either on site or externally, I can provide cost effective counselling to both staff and management in the Dublin area.
+Either on site or externally, I can provide cost effective counselling to both staff and management in the Dublin area to resolve workplace conflict.

-For a wider description of the psychological services I can offer, please see http://thomaslarkin.ie/counselling-for-business/
+For a wider description of the psychological services I can offer your workplace, please see http://thomaslarkin.ie/counselling-for-business/

 Or call me today to see how psychotherapy/counselling can work for your business.